TDFelton/ootp26_free_agent_analysis/README.md

 Built for the owner of the Washington Nationals (`team_id=30`) to decide who to sign and at what price.

+## What this project actually is

+This whole repo is **vibe-coded** — built end-to-end through conversation with Claude rather than by hand-writing the pipeline myself.
+Two things motivated it:

+1. **I wanted to see if I could predict free-agent valuations in my online OOTP league well enough to gain a real competitive advantage.** Frostfire is a human-managed league, and other GMs are pricing free agents using information I don't have automated access to — most importantly, OOTP's internal player ratings.
+The StatsPlus API *can* expose ratings, but only through a special access token, and using one felt like it crossed the line from "build a smarter model" into "get information other GMs in my own league can't get" — which is cheating, not analytics.
+So I deliberately built this without that token, stats-only, and tried to get as close to real market pricing as a stats-only model honestly can.
+As detailed below, that turned out to be a real, diagnosable ceiling on accuracy — not a failure of the modeling, but a confirmation of exactly the limitation I expected going in.
+2. **I wanted to try fully vibe-coding a project** — to see how far and how efficiently Claude could carry a multi-week, statistically rigorous build if I supplied the domain knowledge and judgment and let it handle implementation, iteration, and validation.
+The `research/` folder and the long decision trail in [`CLAUDE.md`](CLAUDE.md) are largely a record of that experiment: propose something, validate it honestly against held-out data, revert it if it doesn't survive contact with reality, write down why.
+It went well enough that I plan to do more projects this way.

 ## Why this exists

 OOTP doesn't tell you what a free agent is actually worth, or what the market